-Graduation requirements are divided into two categories: credits and exams.Students are required to earn 22 credits, including a mandatory core curriculum of 18.5 credits in order to graduate.
-Students also are required to pass a minimum of five New York State Regents
+Requirements for graduation can be divided into two categories, credits and exams.
+Students are required to earn 22 credits, including a mandatory core curriculum of 18.5 credits in order to graduate.
+Students also are required to pass a minimum of five New York State Regents Exams.

-Exams.
 There are additional courses and exam requirements for an Advanced Regents Diploma.

 - 4 credits in English

-- 4 credits in Social Studies
+- 4 credits in social studies

-- 3 credits in Math
+- 3 credits in math

-- 3 credits in Science
+- 3 credits in science

-- 1/2 credit in Health
+- 1/2 credit in health

-- 1 credit in World Language
+- 1 credit in world language

-- 1 credit in Art or Music
+- 1 credit in art or music

-- 2 credits in Physical Education
+- 2 credits in physical ed.

 - 3.5 additional credits